carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 Generalize pointers in CFI indirect call type signature checks

+.. option:: -fsanitize-coverage-blacklist=<arg>

+Disable sanitizer coverage instrumentation for modules and functions that match the provided special case list, even the whitelisted ones

+.. option:: -fsanitize-coverage-whitelist=<arg>

+Restrict sanitizer coverage instrumentation exclusively to modules and functions that match the provided special case list, except the blacklisted ones

 .. option:: -fsanitize-coverage=<arg1>,<arg2>..., -fno-sanitize-coverage=<arg1>,<arg2>...

 Specify the type of coverage instrumentation for Sanitizers